epiviz/epivizrChart/README.md

 # epivizrChart

-`EpivizrChart` package provides an API to interactively create and manage epiviz web components.
+The `epivizrChart` package provides an API to interactively create and manage epiviz web components.
 Data objects from R/Bioconductor can be visualized as tracks/plots using `EpivizChart`.
 Charts can be embedded in R markdown/notebooks to create interactive documents.
 Epiviz Web components are built using the google polymer library.

 # Installation and requirements